charsun0119/DATA550_Final/README.md

 - The outputs will be saved in 'output' folder
 - The original data can be found in 'data' folder
 - The final report can be found in 'report' folder
--

 ### Building the Project
 This project uses a Makefile to ensure that all analyses and outputs can be reproduced.
-To build the entire project (including tables, regression outputs, and the final report), run "make" in R terminal; to remove previously generated files, run "make clean".
+To build the entire project (including tables, regression outputs, and the final report), run "make" in R terminal; to remove previously generated files, run "make clean". \n
 To restore the package environment, at the root directory of the project run "make install" in R terminal, or renv::restore() in R console.

 ### Building the Docker Image
 The entire project environment is defined in the Dockerfile.
-Building the image ensures a fully reproducible environment for the analysis.
+Building the image ensures a fully reproducible environment for the analysis. \n
 To build the Docker image locally, at the root directory of the project run "docker build -t data550-report" in R terminal.

 ### Creating the Report in Docker